hunterstroud89/tabink-v3/README.md

 ## 📞 Support

 For questions or issues:
-- Check `APK_DEPLOYMENT_CHECKLIST.md` for deployment help
-- Check `ICON_CREATION_GUIDE.md` for icon creation
+- Check the **Developer Quick Reference** section for common tasks
+- Review **User Guide** for app usage instructions
-- Review inline code comments for technical details
+- Check inline code comments for technical details
+- All documentation is in this README - no separate docs needed

 ---